The Ultimate Guide to Thrift Shopping: How to Score the Best Deals and Save Big

 One of the most important steps toward successful thrift shopping is budgeting.
 Before you head to the store or start browsing online, you need to set a clear spending limit.
 This will keep you from overspending and help you focus on what you really need.

-Tip: Use budgeting apps like Mint or You Need a Budget (YNAB) to track your spending and stay on top of your finances.
-These apps allow you to categorize expenses and offer insights on where you can cut costs.
+Tip: Use a budgeting app like BUDGT to track your spending and stay on top of your finances.
+BUDGT lets you categorize expenses and see exactly how much you can spend each day—perfect for keeping thrift shopping finds within your budget.

 2. Make a Shopping List and Plan Ahead